MHSEA/openai-chatgpt-4o-auto-selector/README.md

 ---

 ## 🔒 Note on Direct URL Parameters
-If you're accessing ChatGPT via a URL like: 'https://chatgpt.com/?model=gpt-4o&temporary-chat=true'
+If you're accessing ChatGPT via a URL like: https://chatgpt.com/?model=gpt-4o&temporary-chat=true

-Please note: OpenAI has disabled the ability to select models or enable Temporary Chat through direct URL parameters.
+Please note: OpenAI has disabled the ability to select models through direct URL parameters.
 As a result, this script ensures that:

 ✅ GPT-4o is automatically selected via the UI
 ✅ Temporary Chat is toggled through interface interaction